Skip to main content

 Why Choose Our Community in the Heart of the District of Columbia?

-An Oasis in the Middle of a Dynamic City
+A Sanctuary in the Middle of a Dynamic City

 AFRH-W is nestled in the heart of Washington, DC, a vibrant metropolis, on lovely sprawling grounds that provide a warm, country-like setting.
 Majestic trees, beautiful views, tranquil wildlife, and historic landmarks abound on this sanctuary.
-The community rests at the second highest elevation in the city, giving it the coolest summer temperatures and moderate winters as well as spectacular views of the Washington Monument (and fireworks displays), the U. S. Capitol, the Washington National Cathedral, and the Basilica of the National Shrine of the Immaculate Conception.
+Positioned at the city's second-highest elevation, our community enjoys cooler summers, mild winters, and breathtaking views of iconic landmarks including the Washington Monument, U.S. Capitol, National Cathedral, and Basilica of the National Shrine of the Immaculate Conception

 Washington Campus